stas-sultanov/azure-monitor-telemetry-draft/src/readme.md

 # Azure Monitor Telemetry

-A lightweight, high-performance library for tracking and publishing telemetry to Azure Monitor.
+A lightweight, high-performance library for tracking and publishing telemetry.

-This library helps you monitor the performance and usage of your solution.

 ## Getting Started